robstave/Meowcards/cards/go/go-qz2-b.md

 What aspect of Go was specifically designed to improve long-term code maintainability?

-A) Enforced code formatting through gofmt
+- A. Enforced code formatting through gofmt
-B) Prohibition of unused imports and variables
+- B. Prohibition of unused imports and variables
-C) Limited number of keywords
+- C. Limited number of keywords
-D) All of the above
+- D. All of the above

 ### Back

-**D) All of the above**
+**D. All of the above**

 Go was designed with maintainability as a primary goal, using enforced formatting (gofmt), strict compile-time checks for unused code, and a deliberately limited language specification to reduce "code rot" and make large codebases manageable over time.